What is a Bear Market and How Can You Survive (and Thrive) in It?

 Even in negative market environments, seasoned traders can give you several tips to survive in bear market situations.
 Some of these tips are general trading principles, while others are special features available in exchanges that offer comprehensive services, like Binance.

 Buy the dip.
 One of the most commonly cited mantras in cryptocurrency trading, buying the dip means taking advantage of low prices as good entry points in a bearish market.
-The expectation behind this move is that with prices falling down to a certain point, it will only be a matter of time before prices recover and you get a good profit.
+The expectation behind this move is that with prices falling down to a certain point, it will only be a matter of time before prices recover, opening up a profit opportunity.
 However...

 Avoid catching a falling knife.
 There’s a fine between identifying a true bottom in prices and trying to “catch a falling knife,” or buying a rapidly declining asset close to its recent bottom in anticipation of a quick recovery.
 Beware that in most cases, these falling knife moves end up hurting your portfolio more.
 As with any trade, proceed with caution.